malevinson/malevinson.github.io/README.md

 <br>

 ### Senior Front-end Developer, Advisor Engine, Raleigh, NC August 2018 - Feb 2023
+- Completely rebuild the client portal into a modern single page app using React
+- Led front-end releases of a goals based planning tool using proprietary financial modeling apis
 - Built, maintained, and released NX.js monorepo for UI components, theming, utilities, testing
-- Led front-end releases of a goals based planning tool using proprietary financial modeling apis
-- Used modern React.js including hooks, redux, Typescript, react-hook-form, ES7, styled-components, and webpack to implement new features
-- Refactored 10k+ of lines of code with a focus on modular, easy to read and test code
+- Responsible for architectural decisions including security and scalability
+- Coordinated across several other teams w/ other parallel projects to keep npm libraries in sync
+- Ownership of D3.js component library for data visualizations

 <br>